-"But Jesus said to her, 'Let the children (referring to the Israelites to whom he was sent) be filled first, for it is not good to take the children’s bread and throw it to the little dogs (gentiles or non-israelites).'
+"But Jesus said to her, 'Let the children (referring to the Israelites to whom he was sent) be filled first, for it is not good to take the children's bread and throw it to the little dogs (gentiles or those who are not Israelites).'

 'Yes, Lord, yet even the little dogs under the table eat from the children's crumbs.'
 (Mark 7:25-29)